Carotid artery dissection: Pathophysiology

-Arterial dissection of the carotid arteries occurs when a small tear forms in the innermost lining of the arterial wall (known as the tunica intima).
-Blood is then able to enter the space between the inner and outer layers of the vessel, causing narrowing (stenosis) or complete occlusion.
-The stenosis that occurs in the early stages of arterial dissection is a dynamic process and some occlusions can return to stenosis very quickly.
-When complete occlusion occurs, it may lead to ischaemia.
-Often, even a complete occlusion is totally asymptomatic because bilateral circulation keeps the brain well perfused.
-However, when blood clots form and break off from the site of the tear, they form emboli, which can travel through the arteries to the brain and block the blood supply to the brain, resulting in an ischaemic stroke, otherwise known as a cerebral infarction.
-Blood clots, or emboli, originating from the dissection are thought to be the cause of infarction in the majority of cases of stroke in the presence of carotid artery dissection.
-Cerebral infarction causes irreversible damage to the brain.
-In one study of patients with carotid artery dissection, 60% had infarcts documented on neuroimaging.
+Arterial dissection of the carotid arteries is a condition that arises when a small tear forms in the innermost lining of the arterial wall, known as the tunica intima.
+This tear allows blood to enter the space between the inner and outer layers of the vessel, leading to either narrowing (stenosis) or complete occlusion.
+Notably, the stenosis in the early stages of arterial dissection is a dynamic process, and some occlusions can quickly transition back to stenosis.
+When complete occlusion occurs, it can result in ischemia, a condition characterized by insufficient blood supply to a particular area.

+In cases of complete occlusion, symptoms may not always be evident due to the presence of collateral circulation, which helps to adequately perfuse the brain.
+However, complications can arise when blood clots develop at the site of the tear and subsequently break off, forming emboli.
+These emboli can then travel through the arteries and reach the brain, where they may block the blood supply.
+This blockage leads to an ischemic stroke, also known as a cerebral infarction.
+It is believed that blood clots or emboli originating from the dissection are responsible for causing infarctions in the majority of cases involving strokes in the presence of carotid artery dissection.

+Cerebral infarction, as a result of carotid artery dissection, can cause irreversible damage to the brain.
+Studies have demonstrated a significant number of patients with dissections go on to experience full blown strokes, often some time after the original dissection event.
+This emphasizes the serious and potentially life-altering consequences associated with this condition.

 Treatment

-The goal of treatment is to prevent the development or continuation of neurologic deficits.
+The goal of treatment is to prevent the development of an actual stroke or limit the continuation of neurologic deficits should a stroke occur after dissection.
 Treatments include observation, anti-platelet agents, anticoagulation, stent implantation, carotid endarterectomy, and carotid artery ligation.

 Epidemiology

-70% of patients with carotid arterial dissection are between the ages of 35 and 50, with a mean age of 47 years.
+Carotid dissections events can occur at any age.
+They tend to occur more often in younger individuals under 50.
+Such events are slightly more common in men than in women.
+Spontaneous internal carotid artery dissection is a rare event with an incidence rate of approximately 2.6 to 2.9 per 100,000 individuals.
+However, such events account for ~5% to ~22% of strokes in patients under the age of 45 years.